Barsha Bhattacharya, 22 hours ago

 This is where many restaurants are getting it wrong.
 Many restaurants have increased the prices of their meals to cover the losses they incurred when they were closed.
 Others have increased prices since they now serve fewer people compared to before.
 I decided to let people enjoy delicious meals at my restaurant at lower prices compared to before the pandemic kicked off.
 This act has helped my business gain and keep many customers even in these hard times.
 You should have friendly prices at this time considering that many people now earn less compared to before the coronavirus struck.
 Although margins will be lower, there is a good chance of increased volume of sales which will fill that gap.

-The best way to make people return to a restaurant is by giving them a nice experience when they visit.
+The best way to make people return to a restaurant is by giving them a nice experience when they visit. perhaps learn about basic informal formal proper table settings and make your place inviting.
 Make sure that guests are served delicious meals which will make them desire more.
 I have advised workers at my restaurant to give guests the utmost services and make sure they enjoy every moment they spend at the restaurant.